Annual Giving Drive

 This fellowship belongs to each of us and it is supported almost entirely through the annual pledges of its members and friends.
 This year’s Annual Giving Drive (AGD) celebrates the theme of “Together We Thrive.”
 At BUUF we recognize the value of supporting, sustaining, and investing in our spiritual home as a reflection of how we live out our vision and mission; supporting one another to bring more fully alive the spirit of love.

-Kick-off Service ~ April 11th, with special musical guests, Emma’s Revolution!
+Kick-off Service ~ April 3rd, with special sermon by

 Annual Giving Drive FAQs

 A pledge is a promise to donate a certain amount of money to the church operating budget during the fiscal year (July 1 to June 30).
 It is a statement of intent; it is not a legally binding obligation.
 Do not hesitate to pledge generously even if you are uncertain about your financial situation.
 Pledges can be adjusted in times of shifting resources.

 Is a Pledge like a Membership Fee?

 No. Many of us are members of KBSX, the ACLU and other organizations; but BUUF membership is different.
 Members and friends rely on the fellowship to provide worship and religious education for us and our families.
 Additionally, we count on the fellowship to be here for us in other intensely personal ways: when we celebrate, when we grieve, and when we work for justice.
 Boise UU Fellowship strives to build a Beloved Community which supports us throughout our lives.
 The Annual Giving Drive is the time of year when we ask that you consider what financial support you will offer the fellowship to sustain our home and our important work.